Complete! July 2011

 The James M. Stine College is a private secondary school in St. Marc, Haiti.
 It welcomed its first students on October 3, 2011.
 The James M. Stine College offers quality secondary education to young women and men from the region and to those whose schools collapsed during the earthquake.

 The Clercs de St. Viateur, a religious congregation of priests and brothers, direct the school.
-It currently serves 350 students in 20 classrooms.
-Its current capacity is 800 students, but will eventually house 10 additional classrooms, raising the school capacity to 1000 students.
+It currently serves nearly 500 students in grades 7 through 13.

 Students of the James M. Stine College.